mgol/check-dependencies/README.md

 ### install

 Installs packages if they don't match.
+With the `onlySpecified` option enabled prune excessive packages as well.

 Type: `boolean`